pradhankukiran/what-todomvc-backend/README.md

 # WhatToDoMVC backend
-A rococo-based backend for the WhatToDoMVC sample
+A rococo-based backend for the WhatToDoMVC